ghchinoy/gen/README.md

 ```
 export PROJECT_ID=$(gcloud config get project)
-export LOCATION=us-central1
+export REGION=us-central1

-gen --project $PROJECT_ID --region $LOCATION tokens "hi how are you today"
+gen --project $PROJECT_ID --region $REGION tokens "hi how are you today"
 ```

 or for a very long prompt